Yvon Lamarre Foundation

 Sequence, Threshold, Aperture, Identity

-Example of Sensory Spectrum for residence.
-Understanding of programmatic elements and their adequate spatial links between rooms are based on both spatial logic and sensory compatibility.
+Example of a sensory spectrum for residences, wherein an understanding of programmatic elements and their adequate spatial links between rooms are based on both spatial logic and sensory compatibility.

 The adjacency matrix defines the level of compatibility of individual programs with each other.
 It is broken down into three types of adjacencies: desirable, neutral, or undesirable.

-The research unfolds around three core chapters, that will provide a framework for the design of different typologies of residential living environments for people with ASD.
+The applied design research of Sensory Fragments unfolds around three core chapters, that will provide a framework for the design of different typologies of residential living environments for people with ASD.
 The chapters are academic research, design research, and applied design speculation.